About Mount Pleasant — In Depth

 Elections & Voter Records

-To register to vote in Mount Pleasant, Mississippi, residents can register online through the Mississippi Secretary of State's website, by mail, or in person at the Marshall County elections office.
-Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
+- Mississippi Death RowInformation from MS Dept. Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Mississippi Secretary of State's voter lookup tool.
-For local municipal elections in Mount Pleasant, contact the Marshall County Clerk's office for schedules and ballot information.
+For local county and state elections (Mount Pleasant is an unincorporated community in Marshall County and does not hold municipal elections), contact the Marshall County Clerk's office for schedules and ballot information.

 Birth, death, and marriage records for Mount Pleasant, Mississippi residents are available through both county and state offices.
 The Mississippi State Department of Health, Vital Records, located in Jackson, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Mississippi.
 Orders can be placed online, by mail, or in person.
 Locally, the Marshall County Clerk's office issues marriage licenses and maintains marriage records for Marshall County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.